TuxVinyards/qqX/README.md

 It has an easy installation.
 No additional software or dependancies are required.

-Quickemu works on the command line & its menu interface has traditionally been quickgui.
+Quickemu works on the command line and traditionally has had a simple menu interface called quickgui.

-You can keep the simplicity of [quickgui](https://github.com/quickemu-project/quickgui) if you want to, and you can switch between them at will.

-Confident Linux users should quickly find themselves at home.
+Worry not if [quickgui](https://github.com/quickemu-project/quickgui) is already installed on your system ... qqX is fully compatible and you can easily switch between the two.

 ### Why the text interface?

 Less is more:

 By using the same, less sophistcated, simple scripting language as quickemu, we can achieve far easier modding, editing & interaction ...  and thus a much more powerful interface.
 The qqX project benefits directly from all the quickemu community activity.

+Confident Linux users should quickly find themselves at home.

 ### Work continues